Goitsemedi888/Congenial-spoon/README.md

  Are Transformers the Swiss Army Knife of  Deep Learning, or Do Classics Still Offer a Bespoke Advantage?
 Trauma Detection:  Transformers vs. CNN

 1 Introduction

- The concept of this project and the datasets are derived from a featured competition on Kaggle sponsored by the Radiological Society of North America.
-Globally, traumatic injuries lead to approximately 5-6 million deaths annually, with 40 million individuals experiencing permanent injuries and another 100 million facing temporary injuries (Rossiter, 2022).
-It’s worth noting that the mortality caused by traumatic injuries surpasses the combined toll of all contagious diseases, including COVID-19 (Rossiter, 2022).
-This stark reality accentuates the urgent need for advancements in healthcare strategies to address the aftermath of traumatic injuries.
-Given the global impact of traumatic injuries, with millions of deaths and a significant number of individuals facing permanent or temporary injuries annually, our project aims to address this critical healthcare challenge.
+This project was inspired by a featured Kaggle competition sponsored by the Radiological Society of North America (RSNA).
+Traumatic injuries represent a major global health burden—causing 5 to 6 million deaths annually and affecting tens of millions more through permanent or temporary disability (Rossiter, 2022).
+Alarmingly, trauma-related mortality surpasses the combined death toll of all infectious diseases, including COVID-19.

+In response to this urgent healthcare challenge, this project focuses on developing AI-driven solutions to support radiologists in detecting and classifying traumatic injuries from medical imaging data.
+By leveraging real-world datasets and deep learning techniques, the goal is to accelerate diagnosis, reduce error rates, and ultimately contribute to improved patient outcomes in emergency care settings.

  1.1 Objective

  The primary objective of our project is to assess a patient’s injury status by leveraging computer vision and deep learning models such as transformers and convolutional neural networks (Rossiter, 2022). the use of computer vision, transformers, and cnns in medical image analysis